instadeepai/jumanji/docs/environments/routing.md

 The current agent is always encoded as (2,3,4).

-The implementation shifts all other agents values to make the (2,3,4) values represent the current agent.
+The implementation shifts all other agents' values to make the `(2,3,4)` values represent the current agent.
-This means that each subsequent agent ID will always be the previous agent id's values shifted up by 3.
+This means that each subsequent agent ID will always be the previous agent ID incremented by 3.

-## Action Space
+## Action

 Each route can step in 4 cardinal directions, or take no action.

+## Reward

+The rewards given to each agent can be set but by default are as follows:

+For each agent:
+- The reward per timestep when not connected is -0.03.
+- The reward for an agent connecting to its target is 0.1.
+- The reward for an agent blocking itself is -0.1.

 ## Registered Versions 📖
 - `Routing-n3-8x8-v0`, 3 routes on a `8x8` board.